gopdfgenie/html-to-pdf-api/README.md

 - `403` — accessing someone else’s job
 - `404` — job not found (or not yours)
 - `413` — payload too large (plan limit)
-- `429` — rate‑limited or out of credits
+- `429` — rate-limited or out of credits
 - `5xx` — transient server issue

 ---